China proposes new initiatives for Syria ceasefire

 Brahimi met on Wednesday with Chinese Foreign Minister Yang Jiechi, who said the world should act with greater urgency to support Brahimi's mediation efforts.

-"More and more countries have come to realize that a military option offers no way out, and a political settlement has become an increasingly shared aspiration," Hong said.
+"More and more countries have come to realise that a military option offers no way out, and a political settlement has become an increasingly shared aspiration," Hong said.

 China and Russia, both permanent members of the U.N.
 Security Council, have vetoed three Western-backed U.N. draft resolutions condemning Assad's government for the bloodshed.